code-soham/code-soham/README.md

 ● Ask me about C++💻.

-● Eager to Learn new techs 🕵🏻‍♂️.
+● Eager to Learn new techs stacks and skills 🕵🏻‍♂️.

 ● MERN STACK DEVELOPER